readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

 We could store the changed files sorted by the number of changes, or make that an option in the API, or just let the client sort the files as they see fit.

+A combination of using the DB and S3 would be really useful, as the model will serve as the lock for the API, and will be easier to keep track of which build was used to generate the diff without having to download the diff file from S3.

 API
 ---